-Writer, art historian, and photographer Teju Cole joins us for a talk about his work and thinking around visibility and social dynamics in advance of the opening of the exhibition Otobong Nkanga: To Dig a Hole That Collapses Again.
+In advance of the opening of the exhibition Otobong Nkanga: To Dig a Hole that Collapses Again join writer, art historian, and photographer Teju Cole in the Edlis Neeson Theater for a discussion on visibility and social dynamics.
 Cole wrote a seminal essay for the catalogue and will be signing the text after the talk.

 About the Speaker